syedaareebashah/learn-low-code-agentic-ai/README.md

 # Agentic AI Development with Low Code n8n, Model Context Protocl (MCP), Supabase

+This repo is part of the [Panaversity Certified Agentic & Robotic AI Engineer](http) program.
+You can also review the certification and course details in the [program guide](https://docs.google.com/document/d/1BygAckkfc_NFQnTfEM6qqUvPdlIHpNItmRtvfRMGp38/edit?usp=sharing).
+This repo provides learning material for n8n course and certification.

 **n8n** (pronounced “n-eight-n”) is an open‑source workflow automation and orchestration platform.
 It lets you connect APIs, databases, and services with a visual, node‑based editor, while still giving you the power to drop into code when you need it.
 For agentic AI, that combination—**no‑code orchestration with just‑enough code**—makes n8n an ideal control plane for building systems that can **perceive, plan, and act** across tools.

 [N8n Raises $2.3 Billion in Four Months, Valuation Exponentially Increases](https://www.ainvest.com/news/n8n-raises-2-3-billion-months-valuation-exponentially-increases-2508/)